UniversalDependencies/docs/_2016-09-05--06-prague/ellipsis.md

 conj(like-2, coffee-6)
 ~~~

+We consider two alternative proposals for dealing with such cases in UD basic dependencies, one that make use of composite relations (but do not introduce any new relations) and one that instead adds a new relation tentatively dubbed `orphan` to preserve intuitions about constituency.

+### Predicate ellipis 1: composite relations

-We therefore propose to attach orphans to their grandparent with a composite relation of the form `headrel>orphanrel`.
+The first alternative is to attach orphans to their grandparent with a composite relation of the form `headrel>orphanrel`.

 Example: